 First, you write — or declare, or define — the function.
 Then, you call — or invoke, or run — the function.
 You can write the entire function and then call it in the file, or you can call the function in the file and then write it out later.
 In PHP defining functions ordering doesn’t matter.

-2023 PHP for Beginners Part 1: every line fully explained
+2024 PHP for Beginners: every line used is fully explained

 • 149 lectures